lunanerdderg/Reefbackend/README.md

 <sub>_[(How version numbering works in all my programs.)](https://github.com/lunanerdderg/lunanerdderg.github.io/blob/main/version-numbering.md)_</sub>

-(Nexus API-accessing files are private, and inaccessible to public for now. `NexusAPI.h` and `NexusAPI.cpp` are not in the repository.)
+(Nexus API-accessing files are private, and inaccessible to public for now. `NexusAPI.h` and `NexusAPI.cpp` are not in the repository, and will only be added once Nexus approves this project.)

 # To do before Pre-Release: